optimizacion-2-2021-1-gh-classroom/practica-1-segunda-parte-caroacostatovany/src/docs/index.rst

 Welcome to mex's documentation!
 ===============================

-This package will help you to minimize or maximize a problem with simplex method.
+This package will help you to minimize or maximize a problem using the simplex method.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

+   docker
    installation
    simplex/modules_autosummary
    utils/modules_autosummary

-Indixes and tables
+Index and tables
 ==================

 * :ref:`genindex`